-In all of these cases, the gestural contribution is interpreted within the conditional, and it does not lead to 'projection' phenomena characteristic of presuppositions and supplements.
-In particular, we do not derive an inference that if there are crosses in the room, they should be arranged in a particular way, or should be present in a certain number (this is the type of inference predicted by Schlenker 2016b, 2016f for co-speech gestures co-occurring with noun such as crosses).
+In all cases, the gestural contribution is interpreted within the conditional, and it does not lead to 'projection' phenomena characteristic of presuppositions and supplements.
+In particular, we do not derive an inference that if there are crosses in the room, they should be arranged in a particular way, or should be present in a certain number (this is the type of inference predicted by Schlenker to appear c, d for co-speech gestures co-occurring with noun such as crosses).
 In other words, the iconic properties of the pro-speech gesture appear to be at-issue.
 In addition, we arguably replicate key properties of punctuated and unpunctuated repetitions in ASL:

-- First, punctuated repetitions give rise to a precise reading, amounting to at least three in (61)a-b.
+- First, punctuated repetitions give rise to a precise reading, amounting to at least three in (58)a-b.
 By contrast, the threshold established by unpunctuated repetitions is not precise. - Second, when unpunctuated repetitions involve more iterations, the threshold correspondingly goes up (but remains imprecise). - Third, in all cases there is a clear iconic component when the iterations are arranged as a triangle.
-When they are arranged as a row, things are a bit less clear, but we already observed a version of this in (42), which provided clearer iconic information upon the addition of a possessive targeting an edge.
+When they are arranged as a row, things are a bit less clear, but we already observed a version of this in (41), which provided clearer iconic information upon the addition of a possessive targeting an edge.
+It is possible that a horizontal repetition is an iconically marked case, a point that should be investigated in future research.37

 More subtle points can be tested as well.
-In (62), a pointing gesture is used to index part of a repetition-based gesture.
+In (59), a pointing gesture is used to index part of a repetition-based gesture.
 With punctuated repetitions, each iteration introduces a discourse referent, which can be picked up by a pointing gesture.
 For unpunctuated repetitions, there seems to be a slight contrast between pointing towards an edge and pointing towards the middle of a row: a singular reading (= I took a particular cross) is easier to obtain in the former than in the latter case, at least for some speakers (one speaker obtained for the 'pointing in the middle' case a different inference, to the effect that I took the cross that was closest to me).

-(62) Context: The speaker is taking part in a treasure hunt, and he has been told to look for a cross.
+(59) Context: The speaker is taking part in a treasure hunt, and he has been told to look for a cross.